fransiscushermanto/Chatter/README.md

 To run the app in localhost:

 1. Setup MongoDB in your local.
 Please use lastest version or 3+.
+2. Run npm init to download all packages.
-2. To run server directly run "npm run dev" for development uses.
+3. To run server directly run "npm run dev" for development uses.
-3. To run Client server you have to move to ./client directory.
+4. To run Client server you have to move to ./client directory.
-4. On ./client directory simply run "npm start".
+5. On ./client directory simply run "npm start".

 # Notes: